GSA/fpki-guides/_includes/apple_trust_store_installation.md

 {% include alert-warning.html content="It is recommended that only system or mobile device management (MDM) administrators create Configuration Profiles." %}

 You can create Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
 The steps below detail one method for creating a Configuration Profile using Apple’s free Configurator 2 application.
-Numerous third-party applications can also be used to create, distribute, and  automatically install profiles to managed Apple devices.
+Numerous third-party applications can also be used to create, distribute, and automatically install Configuration Profiles to managed Apple devices.

 1. As an administrator, you'll need to _first [download](#download-a-copy-of-common) and [verify](#verify-your-copy-of-common) a copy of COMMON to your own device_ before creating a Configuration Profile.
 2. Then, download and install *Configurator 2* from the Apple App Store.